nataburdyey/sip-craft/README.md

 This project is a `Single-Page Application` (SPA) built using `React` and `React Router`.
 It demonstrates how to set up routing and navigation in a React application using React Router.
 The project uses React Router version 6.11.2.

-### The tech stack behind the project
-- `JavaScript`
+### Tech Stack
+- `JavaScript`: The foundational programming language for creating responsive and interactive features.
-- `React`: A powerful JavaScript library used to build the project.
+- `React`: The powerful JavaScript library used to build the project:
+- - `useState`: The React hook used to manage state.
 - `React Query`: Efficiently manages data fetching and API requests.
 - `React Query Devtools`: Inspects and debugs React Query data and caching behavior.
-- `React Router DOM`: Handles routing and navigation within the React application.
+- `React Router 6`: Handles routing and navigation within the React application.
 - - `Outlet`: Used in parent route elements to render their child route elements.
 - - `Link`: A component that lets the user navigate to another page by clicking or tapping on it.
 - - `NavLink`: A special kind of <Link> that knows whether or not it is "active" or "pending".